quasifu/quantic-test-course/README.md

         /frontend/cypress/videos/spec.cy.js.mp4

-4. [Optional] To run the tests using the Cypress application, open cypress using
+4. [Optional] To run the tests using the Cypress application, open cypress.

         node_modules/.bin/cypress open

-## More Information about Testing in this Repo
+## VIII.
+More Information about Testing in this Repo

 ### Unit Testing